andreaintech/Book-Notes-React-Native-for-Mobile-Development/README.md

 You also got an introduction to components, and took a closer look at components, understanding how to use states and props with components.

 Now that you are equipped to code and work in the React ecosystem, the your journey begins in the next chapter as we start working with React Native.

+# Chapter #2 - The Simplest Program: Hello World with React Native :books: